Alvorada9999/dont_trust/README.md

 ### 0x01 = Starts a message
 After which should be on the following order:<br>

-- An unsigned 32 bit number in network byte order, that's the message code
+- An unsigned 32 bit number in network byte order, that's the message code (Both peers must start as 0, incrementing it's value by 1 for each new message)
 - An unsigned 32 bit number in network byte order containing the cipher text size in bytes
 - The initialization vector used to decrypt the cipher text, a sequence of 16 bytes
 - The private key encrypted session key (AES in this case) used to decrypt the ciphertext, a sequence of 256 bytes